soda-research/vitrage/doc/source/vitrage-template-format.rst

 ---------------------------------------
 This template will cause an alarm to be raised on any Host in state "ERROR"

 Note that in this template, there are no relationships.
 The condition is just that the entity exists.
+Also note that the states and severity are case-insensitive.

  ::

     metadata:
-        id=deduced_alarm_for_all_host_in_error
+        id: deduced_alarm_for_all_host_in_error
+        description: raise deduced alarm for all hosts in error
     definitions:
         entities:
             - entity:
                 category: RESOURCE
-                type: HOST
+                type: nova.host
-                state: ERROR
+                state: error
-                template_id: 1
+                template_id: host_in_error
     scenarios:
         scenario:
-            condition: 1
+            condition: host_in_error
             actions:
                 - action:
                    action_type: raise_alarm
                    properties:
-                      alarm_type: HOST_IN_ERROR_STATE
+                      alarm_type: host_in_error_state
+                      severity: critical
                    action_target:
-                      target: 1
+                      target: host_in_error

 Example 4: Deduced Alarm triggered by several options
 -----------------------------------------------------
 This template will raise a deduced alarm on an instance, which can be caused by an alarm on the hosting zone or an alarm on the hosting host.

  ::

     metadata:
-        id=deduced_alarm_two_possibile_triggers
+        id: deduced_alarm_two_possibile_triggers
+        description: deduced alarm using or in condition
     definitions:
         entities:
             - entity:
                 category: ALARM
-                Type: ZONE_CONNECTIVITY_PROBLEM
+                type: zone_connectivity_problem
-                template_id: 1
+                template_id: zone_alarm
             - entity:
                 category: ALARM
-                Type: HOST_CONNECTIVITY_PROBLEM
+                Type: host_connectivity_problem
-                template_id: 2
+                template_id: host_alarm
             - entity:
                 category: RESOURCE
-                type: ZONE
+                type: nova.zone
-                template_id: 3
+                template_id: zone
             - entity:
                 category: RESOURCE
-                type: HOST
+                type: nova.host
-                template_id: 4
+                template_id: host
             - entity:
                 category: RESOURCE
-                type: INSTANCE
+                type: nova.instance
-                template_id: 5
+                template_id: instance
         relationships:
             - relationship:
-                source: 1
+                source: zone_alarm
-                target: 3
+                target: zone
                 relationship_type: on
                 template_id : alarm_on_zone
             - relationship:
-                source: 2
+                source: zone_alarm
-                target: 4
+                target: zone
                 relationship_type: on
                 template_id : alarm_on_host
             - relationship:
-                source: 3
+                source: zone
-                target: 4
+                target: host
                 relationship_type: contains
                 template_id : zone_contains_host
             - relationship:
-                source: 4
+                source: host
-                target: 5
+                target: instance
                 relationship_type: contains
                 template_id : host_contains_instance
     scenarios: